 What if I have not visited the College before?

-Whilst it is not the same as seeing the College in person, The ‘Day in the Life’ video (https://www.wsfc.ac.uk/video-tour-a-day-in-the-life-at-wsfc/) provides a glimpse of our facilities and gives the thoughts of one of our students as to what it is like to be a student at the College.
-The student who is the feature of the video was the Managing Director of our Young Enterprise team last year.
-The team reached the National Finals – one of only 14 teams out of over 1,000 to reach this stage.
-Yas won the award for Best Managing Director at the National Finals.
+Whilst it is not the same as seeing the College in person, our Virtual Tour or the ‘Day in the Life’ video (https://www.wsfc.ac.uk/video-tour-a-day-in-the-life-at-wsfc/) provides a glimpse of our facilities and gives the thoughts of one of our students as to what it is like to be a student at the College.

 How can I find out more about what else the College has to offer?